 In addition, the city has seven affordable housing developments and shared housing projects built specifically for developmentally disabled adults: Lily House (6 units), Corte Cava (2 units), Creekside (2 units), Gillette (7 units), Locomotive (2 units), Chestnut Square (8 units), and Arroyo Commons Apartments (12 units).
 It also has three housing projects specifically for individuals with mental-health-related disabilities: McLeod Apartments (5 units), Dogwood House/Crane Ave.
-(3 units), and Kennedy House (6 units).
-These housing units are supported by independent living services agencies, including East Bay Innovations, Bay Area Community Services (BACS), and Tri-Valley REACH.
+(8 units), and Kennedy House (6 units), These housing units are supported by independent living services agencies, including East Bay Innovations, Bay Area Community Services (BACS), and Tri-Valley REACH.
 Avance Apartments (44 units), which will provide homes for those with developmental disabilities, is currently under construction.

 In 2021, the City of Livermore launched the Supportive Shared Housing Rehabilitation and Expansion Program, which provides State of California Permanent Local Housing Allocation (PLHA) funding to nonprofit operators of residential shared housing sites to make major repairs and/or expand the number of units at their properties through construction of additional bedrooms or Accessory Dwelling Units.
 Tri Valley REACH and Housing Consortium of the East Bay (HCEB) are assessing the feasibility of constructing ADUs on existing sites described above.
+Deleted: Avance Apartments (44 units), which will provide homes for those with developmental disabilities, is currently under construction.